Skip to contents

 • "whole": The motif must align with the entire glycan.
 See whole-glycan for details.

 When using known motifs in the GlycoMotif GlyGen Collection, the best practice is to not provide the alignment argument, and let the function decide the alignment based on the motif name.
 However, it is still possible to override the default alignments.
 In this case, the user-provided alignments will be used, but a warning will be issued.
+When match_degree is provided, alignment and alignments are ignored without warning.

 Substituents